anshuman2608/Single_sign_on/README.md

 # Single_sign_on
-A centralised authentication and authorization for many applications.
+A centralised authentication and authorization service for many applications.